ylhyra/ylhyra_content/not_data/content/explanations/Cases/Inflection.md

 ## Learning inflections
 Learning the inflection patterns takes time.
 You should not worry too much about them for the first few months of your studies, it's better to focus on recognizing words.
 When you've become familiar with the meaning of words you should start to memorize the [[cases]] of some common words.
 Rote memorization is necessary for a few weeks, after that you will automatically start picking up on patterns in the texts you read.
 When reading, it's a good idea to [https://inflections.ylhyra.is/ look up] the inflections of the words you see.

-Inflecting incorrectly is usually okay when you're still at the [[A1]] level as in most cases people can figure out what you're trying to say, but inflecting incorrectly can often make you incomprehensible.
+Inflecting incorrectly is usually okay when you're still at the [[A1]] level, since people can generally figure out what you're trying to say.
+Some errors can nevertheless obscure how the words in a sentence relate to one another and make the sentence hard to understand.

 ## Helpful links